JO-Techs/Learn_Python/Data Structures in Python.md

 ## 10. Best Practices

-- Use lists for dynamic arrays.
+- Lists = dynamic arrays.
-- Use tuples when immutability is required.
+- Tuples when immutability is required.
-- Use sets for unique element storage and set operations.
+- Sets = unique element storage and set operations.
-- Use dictionaries for fast lookups and key-value mapping.
+- Dictionaries = fast lookups and key-value mapping.
 - Use `collections.deque` for efficient queue operations.
 - Use `heapq` for priority queue operations.
-- Use appropriate data structures for efficiency in algorithms.